NREL/DRC-Uptower-Measurements/README.md

 * Research program overview (http://www.nrel.gov/docs/fy17osti/67523.pdf)
 * Gearbox and instrumentation description (http://www.nrel.gov/docs/fy18osti/70639.pdf)
 * Main bearing and instrumentation description (http://www.nrel.gov/docs/fy18osti/71692.pdf)
-* First wind-season tests and data (http://www.nrel.gov/docs/fy18osti/71529.pdf)
+* First wind-season test report (http://www.nrel.gov/docs/fy18osti/71529.pdf)

 # Acknowledgments
 This work was supported by the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308 with the National Renewable Energy Laboratory.
 Funding for the work was provided by the DOE Office of Energy Efficiency and Renewable Energy, Wind Energy Technologies Office.
 This work was also made possible by the contributions of SKF GmbH under Cooperative Research and Development Agreement (CRADA) CRD-16-608, Flender Corporation under CRADA CRD-17-694, and SKF USA under CRADA CRD-17-702.